 A bad hire can have far-reaching effects.
 Therefore, most employers prefer to do it right the first time around.
 Over time and through constant refinement, most businesses follow either a centralized recruitment process or a decentralized one.
 Which one should you choose?
 Read on to get a better idea of what they involve.

-It may not always be possible to state beforehand whether a decentralized recruitment process or a centralized one would be the best fit for a specific business, however it is always possible to test out either.
+The discussion around centralized vs decentralized staffing is always on the table when making decisions in reference to business requirements.
+It may not always be possible to state beforehand which one would be the best fit for a specific business, however, it is always possible to test out either.
 Of course, managers should still have a firm idea of what model to follow, or what changes to pitch to their recruitment officers.
 Read on to take a closer look at each model.

 Centralized Recruiting as a Hiring Model

 Centralized talent acquisition and human resource management have been in use for a long time in corporations and smaller businesses alike.
 The model is formulated around a single system that all hiring needs are funneled through.
 All business staffing needs, from cybersecurity staffing to manufacturing recruitment would need to pass through this system.
 The centralized approach isn’t just limited to human resources either.
 Most businesses tend to have centralized IT departments, centralized inventory management systems, and centralized ERP systems as well.

 It only makes sense to apply the same philosophy to recruitment and human resource management.
 The centralized HR department would follow a defined set of rules and standards.
 At the same time, all members involved in recruitment would share the same central values and follow the same procedures every time.